sushant-suse/longhorn-article/Longhorn_v2.md

 ### Longhorn UI
 The Longhorn UI provides a web-based interface used by administrators for managing and monitoring Longhorn volumes .

-Following are the main features of Longhorn UI:
+The following are the main features of Longhorn UI:
 - It provides user-friendly visual representation (graphical overview) of the Longhorn volumes, replicas, snapshots, and backups.
 - It allows users to create, delete, resize, manage, and monitor volumes, snapshots, and backups.
 - It displays real-time metrics and health statuses of storage components.